wcraske/algorithmVisual/README.md

 In the plot_weighted_graph.py is the example of how the algorithm in algorithm.py works on the graph built with networkX, and the visualization by matplotlib.
 Run the GUI.py to see the visualization of Dijkstra's shortest path found on a more complex version of the graph

+Angad Kahlon's portion - a python based Grassfire Algorithm that would work on a graph instead of the usual grid, Grassfire usually runs on.
+Everything is one file, with the program asking for input about the edges, and the goal node you would like to reach.

 # References (APA Format)

 Python. (n.d.). tkinter — Python interface to Tcl/Tk.
 Python. https://docs.python.org/3/library/tkinter.html